AltspaceVR/AltspaceSDK-wiki/Workflow.md

 ## Workflow Overview

-If building an app from scratch, we recommend developing it inside of Altspace.
+When building an app from scratch, we recommend developing it inside of Altspace.
 It is possible to use a normal WebGL renderer if your app detects that it is not in Altspace, and develop in chrome, but things may render differently.

 While developing in Altspace, it can be helpful to have the application in 2D windowed mode.
 To do this, start Altspace with your Oculus unplugged or turned off.
 Then either hold shift before Altspace loads (after logging in) and pick windowed mode, or hit **left-command (OSX) / left-ctrl (Win) + W** to switch to windowed mode when Altspace is running.
 You now should also be able to drag the far edges of the window to resize it (even if the resize cursor does not appear).